void

 Background

 Kateřinská ulice is a street in Nové město, Prague.
-This is also the location of Kateřinky, the madhouse where Švejk spent some time early in the novel.
-The text indicates that Švejk lived in or near this street, but referring to the corner with Na Bojišti makes no sense, as the two streets don't join. Švejk may have meant the corner of Ječná ulice and Sokolská ulice where the author lived for a short period in 1888 and 1889.
+This is also the location of Kateřinky, the asylum where Švejk spent some time early in the novel.
+The text indicates that Švejk lived in or near this street, but referring to the corner with Na Bojišti makes no sense, as the two streets do not meet. Švejk may have meant the corner of Ječná ulice and Sokolská ulice, where the author lived for a short period in 1888 and 1889.

 Quote(s) from the novel